-Standing at 5 foot 8 inches tall and weighing in at 13 stone, he makes a public challenge to Cobh man Tim Hayes, who achieved public acclaim when he spent over 100 hours underground.
+Michael Meaney, standing at 5 foot 8 inches tall and weighing in at 13 stone, makes a public challenge to Cobh man Tim Hayes, who achieved public acclaim when he spent over 100 hours underground.

 Tim Hayes had previously attempted to undermine Michael Meaney's achievement by describing his coffin as a bungalow.